 Homeschool Mastery Academy is dedicated to recommending quality resources to benefit homeschooling families.
 This blog contains and is monetized through sponsored posts and affiliate links.
 Please see our full disclosure policy for detailed information.

-At Homeschool Mastery Academy we want to share tips and tricks to make homeschooling your preschooler more enjoyable.
+At Homeschool Mastery Academy we want to share tips and tricks to make homeschooling preschool more enjoyable.
 We also want you and your preschooler to get the most out of the homeschooling experience.

-As parents, many of us attended public school and that is the only educational model we have mental visuals of.
+Many of us attended public school and that is the only educational model we know.
 We remember a structured Pre-K and Kindergarten school day, and we later end up trying to replicate that at home.

 As the homeschooling movement continues to grow, we are learning much more about educating our children at home.
 One of the facts we know to be true is that every child will learn at a different pace, and their readiness to start structured learning is also different for each child.